MEKlique/More-about-what-you-looked-up/README.md

 DirOps.py -- Differentiates single-category and multi-category customers and creates a batch file for moving one group to a new directory.

+BeautSoupAndTokens--includes:

+-a function to detect html, and create text entry with html stripped and also a non-stripped version

+-basic NLP over a set of files; tokenizing, finding the most common token, calculating lexical diversity

+-comments